-The exhibition looks beyond the canonic status of the altarpiece, and focuses on two propositions: the altarpiece’s local belonging and its epic migrations.
-For centuries, the altarpiece has been an object of desire for kings, heads of state, dictators and governments.
-Its various panels were sold, looted and ransomed, serving as parts in royal collections and migrating between countries as spoils of war.
+The exhibition looks beyond the canonized status of the altarpiece to focus on two propositions: the altarpiece’s local belonging and its epic migrations.
+For centuries, it was an object of desire for kings and heads of state, dictators, governments and regular citizens.
+Its various panels were sold, looted and ransomed, incorporated into royal collections and migrated between countries as spoils of war.

-With this vertiginous perspective on the historical shifts in the altarpiece’s status in mind, Mystic Properties will examine histories of possession and temporalities of belonging, displacement and recovery, as well as the paradoxes of owning and exhibiting art in the present day, as the ownership of art grows increasingly disconnected from putting it on display and making it accessible to the public.
+With this vertiginous perspective on the historical shifts in the status of the Ghent Altarpiece in mind, Mystic Properties examines histories of possession and temporalities of belonging, displacement and recovery, as well as the paradoxes of owning and exhibiting art in the present day, when ownership of art grows increasingly disconnected from making it accessible to the public.

-Within the specific context of this exhibition, the altarpiece is considered a local artwork, intimately connected to the city of Ghent; and yet the HISK artists question both their relationship to its canonical universal greatness and the impurity of categories and canons as such.
-The artists recast the question of the altarpiece’s belonging, asking if it can it be considered a “commons”, like air, water, or language, a public cultural property belonging to everyone.
+In the specific context of this exhibition, the altarpiece is considered a local treasure, intimately connected to the city of Ghent.
+Nonetheless, the artists question both the relationship to its canonical greatness and the impurity of categories and canons as such.
+They recast the question of the actual belonging of the work, asking if it can indeed be considered a part of 'the commons', like air, water, or language, a public cultural property belonging to everyone.

-Participating artists: Michiel Alberts, Bili Bidjoka, Kasper Bosmans, Ricardo Brey, Raffaella Crispino, Nico Dockx (in collaboration with sound artists Gívan Belá, Michael Esposito, Francisco López, Marcos Lutyens, Ramuntcho Matta, Raqs Media Collective, Koichi Shimizu, Lamont Stigler, Eric Thielemans, Steve Van den Bosch, André Vida, Carl Michael von Hausswolff, Apichatpong Weerasethakul), Heide Hinrichs, Hedwig Houben, Ola Lanko, Ella Littwitz, Almudena Lobera, Philip Metten, Wesley Meuris, Pedro Moraes, Cadine Navarro, Femmy Otten, Nyaba Leon Ouedraogo, Nicolas Provost, David Schutter, Ante Timmermans, Joris Van de Moortel, Rinus Van de Velde, Maarten Vanden Eynde, Pieter Vermeersch, Vermeir & Heiremans, Annie Vigier and Franck Apertet (les gens d’Uterpan).
+Participating artists: Michiel Alberts, Bili Bidjocka, Kasper Bosmans, Ricardo Brey, Raffaella Crispino, Clement Cogitore, Heide Hinrichs, Hedwig Houben, Ola Lanko, Ella Littwitz, Almudena Lobera, Philip Metten, Wesley Meuris, Pedro Moraes, Joris Van de Moortel, Cadine Navarro, Femmy Otten, Nyaba Leon Ouedraogo, Nicolas Provost, David Schutter, Ante Timmermans, Rinus Van de Velde, Maarten Vanden Eynde, Pieter Vermeersch, Vermeir & Heiremans, Annie Vigier and Franck Apertet (les gens d’Uterpan).

 Ola Lanko, (Frontal woman’s figure) Athene, Jacquard tapestry polyester thread, 2018